-During incidents of this nature, communication with the subject (from a safe distance) is of critical importance in the effort to bring the matter to a successful resolution.
+During high-risk incidents, communication with the subject (from a safe distance) is of critical importance in the effort to bring the matter to a successful resolution.
 Current equipment available to enhance safety during police communication with a subject includes the LRAD-100x.
-LRAD stands for Long Range Acoustic Device.
+LRAD stands for Long-Range Acoustic Device.
 Introduced to the ETU inventory in 2012 for appropriate use in operational settings, this equipment provided an effective alternative to the traditional commercial loud hailer that was prone to poor performance.
 Since being acquired, this device has become an invaluable tool for tactical operations throughout the Niagara Region.

-The device is a self-contained, portable loud hailer that can penetrate small structures and be heard over the background noise of vehicles, vessels, sirens, and boisterous crowds, ensuring that messages and commands are heard and clearly understood.
+The device is a self-contained portable loud hailer that can penetrate small structures and be heard over the background noise of vehicles, vessels, sirens, and boisterous crowds, ensuring that messages and commands are heard and clearly understood.
 It has a focused directional sound pattern that operates at 137 decibels at 1 metre maximum continuous output and can transmit highly intelligible speech transmissions over 600 metres.
-The device comes standard with MP3 capabilities, which allows a pre-recorded message to be played, a useful option for trained Crisis Negotiators under the direction of Incident Command.
+The device comes standard with MP3 capabilities, which allows a pre-recorded message to be played, a useful option for trained crisis negotiators and POU members under the direction of Incident Command.

-In accordance with By-Law 335-2013, the Chief of Police shall make a public written report to the Board on or before August 30 of each year with respect to acoustic hailing devices.
+In accordance with By-Law 464-2024, the Chief of Police shall make a written report to the Board on or before August 30 of each year with respect to acoustic hailing devices.
 The report shall contain:

-- a) a summary of the written procedures relating to acoustic hailing devices; - b) the status of Service compliance with the said procedures; - c) confirmation that members have been trained in accordance with Section 4.2; - d) a summary of the circumstances in which acoustic hailing devices have been deployed; and - e) the results of the testing and recommendations relied on by the Service in relation to Sections 16(1) (b) and (c) of the Equipment and Use of Force Regulation.
+- a) a summary of the written procedures relating to acoustic hailing devices; - b) the status of Service compliance with the said procedures; - c) confirmation that Members have been trained in accordance with Section 4.2; - d) a summary of the circumstances in which acoustic hailing devices have been deployed; and - e) the results of the testing and recommendations relied on by the Service in relation to Sections 3 of O. Reg 405/23.